Frequently Asked Questions

 Can non-members participate in training rides and other team activities?

-Only student-athletes and volunteers who are registered in the Pit Zone and have met all of its requirements are allowed to participate in team activities.
+Only student-athletes and volunteers who are registered in the Pit Zone and have met all of its requirements of a Level 1 Coach are allowed to participate in team activities.
 Non-licensed parents of student-athlete team members may participate in only one team event after signing a liability waiver.

 What does the insurance cover?